Your physician may order a “Start of Care” with Home Health Care, to provide care after a change in your health.

 8) Call the physicians office as soon as you can (bribe yourself with a coffee if you must:)).
 Don’t put it off unless you are waiting on information.
 You will thank yourself at 4:30 when you remember, and then the call line is off for the night!!

 9) Don’t undervalue safety and technique verses ‘ability’.
 Too often I have seen at discharge that someone was rated “supervision” or “Mod I”, when they should have been “Contact Guard”.
 As I tell my teenagers all the time “just because you can, doesn’t mean you should”.
 Many of these “Mod I” designations were performed unsafely with poor technique.
 These measurements affect reimbursement and ratings.
-When we assess correctly we help demonstrate our (and the patient’s) hard work and achievements.
+When we assess correctly we help demonstrate our (and the patient’s) hard work and achievement.

 Resources to assist with a great “Start of Care”:

 Click this link for a quick overview of the Oasis Assessment.

 I would love know what you think!
 What is the most difficult part of the assessment for you?
 Do you have any tips to share?
 Subscribe to the blog for a few more printable FREEBIES, senior health tips and information!